Do Fort Worth Texas Drivers Need to File a Police Crash Report?

 It is a good idea to wait at the scene of a crash until police arrive.
 If the dispatcher you reach determines the incident is not major or does not require anyone to respond to the scene, your call to the dispatcher is recorded.

-Whether or not police respond to your crash. there are some steps you can take to protect evidence and your legal rights:
+Whether or not police respond to your crash.
+There are some steps you can take to protect evidence and your legal rights:

 One word of caution – do not get out of your car to take pictures or wander around if there is traffic about.
 This is especially true if you are on a highway.
 You could end up getting hit by another driver who is not paying attention.
 In this situation, your best bet is to move your vehicle to a road shoulder or nearby parking lot, gas station, etc. If there is no traffic, take whatever pictures you can from inside your car before moving your vehicle.